From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Statistics on XAI Methods and their Evaluation

-Figure~\ref{fig:linegraph_evaluation_G3} gives more insight into the XAI evaluation practice over time.
+Figure~\ref{fig:linegraph_evaluation_G3} gives more insight into the XAI evaluation practices over time.
+Years 2014 and 2015 are excluded from this graph, since only 5 and 3 papers respectively were included for those years, leading to unreliable statistics.
 It confirms that the fraction of papers that quantitatively evaluated their XAI method has slightly increased over the years, whereas the fraction of papers only evaluating with anecdotal evidence shows a decreasing trend.
 Hence, the evaluation practice in the XAI domain is effectively maturing.
 The number of papers including a user study for evaluation remains however relatively constant over the years at around 20\%.
-When splitting these numbers per venue, Figure~\ref{fig:stacked_barchart_pervenue} shows that generally the more application-oriented conferences evaluate only with anecdotal evidence in roughly half of the cases.
-In contrast, the more theoretical venues have percentages around 20\%-30\%.
-We could not see a clear trend regarding the usage of user studies, although the relative differences between conferences is striking.

-Figure~\ref{fig:stacked_barchart_co12} analyzes for each paper the evaluated Co-12 properties, as introduced in Section~\ref{sec:evaluation_practice}.
-It can be seen that the majority of the papers that introduce an XAI method and quantitatively evaluate it, evaluate one or two Co-12 properties.
-Additionally, the figure shows that Coherence and Output-completeness are the Co-12 properties that are evaluated most often, followed by Correctness, Compactness and Covariate complexity.
+Figure~\ref{fig:stacked_barchart_co12} analyzes the number of evaluated Co-12 properties (as introduced in Section~\ref{sec:evaluation_practice}) per paper that introduces an XAI method and quantitatively evaluates it.
+The leftmost bar shows that 73 papers in our set quantitatively evaluated exactly one Co-12 property, which was often Coherence.
+The two leftmost bars show that the majority of the papers that introduce an XAI method and quantitatively evaluate it, evaluate one or two Co-12 properties.
+Coherence and Output-completeness are the Co-12 properties that are evaluated most often, followed by Correctness, Compactness and Covariate complexity.